-Orillia Power issued approximately 166,000 bills in 2017 (164,000 in 2016), achieving a billing accuracy of 99.98%, consistent with previous years.
+In 2018, Orillia Power issued approximately 169,000 bills (166,000 in 2017), achieving a billing accuracy of 99.99%, consistent with previous years.
 Billing accuracy is defined as the number of accurate bills issued expressed as a percentage of total bills issued.
 This compares favorably to the prescribed OEB target of 98%.
 Orillia Power continues to monitor our billing accuracy results and processes to ensure this success rate is maintained.
 In addition to ensuring a high level of billing accuracy, Orillia Power works with customers to help them better understand their bills and manage their electricity costs.
 Our customer friendly web portal allows customers to download a copy of their bill and monitor their consumption patterns and other useful information that may assist them in shifting consumption to low demand periods, potentially finding savings through lower bills.